JasonFreeberg/JasonFreeberg.github.io/_posts/2019-07-07-Key-Vault-References-with-Spring.md

     - App Service
 ---

 [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) provides a centralized service for managing secrets and certificates with full control over access policies and auditing capabilities.
 This article will show how to wire up a Spring Boot application on App Service to read a database username, password, and URL from Key Vault.
-Using Key Vault references requires little to zero code changes, but will require some configuration acrobatics.
+Using Key Vault references requires **no** code changes, but we will need to do some configuration acrobatics.

 > See [the previous article]({{ site.baseurl }}{% post_url 2019-07-07-Data-Sources-with-Spring %}) for instructions on setting up the Postgres server and deploying the app to App Service.